 Cook up a potful of fresh spinach soup for healthy winter comfort food.
+Or add tofu and it works as a whole meal in the summer.

 Cool, moist weather makes winter prime season for leafy greens in the Middle East, and spinach is one of Green Prophet’s favorites.
 As with our creamy eggplant soup, it’s natural to turn turn this delicious local vegetable into soup.
 Featuring fresh spinach and immunity-boosting mushrooms, this recipe is so satisfying, so good for you, and so tasty that we think it qualifies as both slow food (see our post about slow food here) and comfort food.